hapax/hapax.github.io/assets/simple-physics.md

 ---

-**Exercise 12 (flipping coins).** Our discussion so far has been a little abstract, but we can make random walks concrete with coin flips.
+**Exercise 12 (heads and tails).** Our discussion so far has been a little abstract, but we can apply it the familiar example of *coin flips*.
 So, take a fair coin and start flipping it, with the outcome of the $i$th flip $s_i = \pm 1$, with $+1$ for tails and $-1$ for heads.
 The sum of $n$ flips is $x$, and really do just multiply and expand,